Electric Farm Vehicles as Reliable Grid Assets

 The Issue

-Vehicle-to-Load (V2L) is nascent across sectors, particularly in the agricultural sector.
+Vehicle-to-Everything (V2X) is nascent, particularly in the agricultural sector.
 Electric tractors are entering commercial scale production and do not have the onboard capabilities nor the related Electric Vehicle Supply Equipment (EVSE) and control systems for bidirectional charging to support critical on-farm and rural loads during PSPS events or other reliability and grid management use cases.
 Development of technology to support and add value to electrification of California’s tractor fleet will accelerate the transition to EFVs and enable the state to take advantage of more than 2,000 megawatts of existing electrical infrastructure for vehicle electrification at a time when other sectors are limited by the need to deploy new electrical services.

 Project Innovation